FAQ about Global Development

 Degrees that do not qualify for admission are:

-Please note that these degrees do not qualify regardless of relevant experience, letter of motivation etc. If you hold one of these degrees please do not apply as your application will not be taken into consideration.
+Please note that these degrees do not qualify regardless of relevant experience, letter of motivation etc. and will not be taken into consideration.

 As a rule of thumb a degree based in the humanities does not qualify.
 These include History, Philosophy, Litterature, Cultural studies and Area studies (African Studies, Amerian Studies etc.).
 However, applicants whose humanities based degree contains half or more of ECTS/credits within the social sciences might be taken into consideration.